-The Bionutrition Unit provides nutrition, body composition, and energy expenditure services.
+The Bionutrition Unit provides nutrition, body composition, and energy expenditure services and consultation.
 Registered dietitians trained in research (aka bionutritionists) assist investigators with the design and implementation of research meals and feeding studies.
 They investigate participants' usual diets using several different methodologies and are experienced at conducting conuseling and other interventions designed to change dietary intake.The Bionutrition Unit also provides a variety of energy expenditure and body composition measurement services using a range of equipment.

 Julia Jordan, M.S., R.D., L.D.